Appendix C — Tips on Converting to Python

 import package_name

-C.2 Comparing tidyverse with its Python equivalents
+C.2 Comparing tidyverse with its Python Equivalents

 tidyverse (R): tidyverse is a collection of R packages designed for data science, including dplyr for data manipulation, ggplot2 for data visualization, tidyr for data tidying, etc.

-Python Equivalents:
+library(tidyverse)Python Equivalents:

 pandas: Similar to dplyr, pandas provides powerful data manipulation tools.

-matplotlib/seaborn: Comparable to ggplot2, these libraries are used for data visualization.
+import pandas as pdmatplotlib/seaborn: Comparable to ggplot2, these libraries are used for data visualization.

-numpy: While not a direct equivalent to tidyr, numpy offers functionalities for array manipulation and numerical computing, which can be handy for data tidying tasks.
+import matplotlib.pyplot as plt import seaborn as snsnumpy: While not a direct equivalent to tidyr, numpy offers functionalities for array manipulation and numerical computing, which can be handy for data tidying tasks.

-scikit-learn: Provides tools for data preprocessing, modelling, and evaluation, resembling some functionalities of tidyverse packages like modelr.
+import numpy as npscikit-learn: Provides tools for data preprocessing, modelling, and evaluation, resembling some functionalities of tidyverse packages like modelr.

-tidyverse-like package: There isn’t a single package in Python that encompasses the entire functionality of tidyverse, but you can combine pandas, matplotlib/seaborn, numpy, and scikit-learn to achieve similar results.
+from sklearn import ...tidyverse-like package: There isn’t a single package in Python that encompasses the entire functionality of tidyverse, but you can combine pandas, matplotlib/seaborn, numpy, and scikit-learn to achieve similar results.

 By understanding these equivalences and leveraging the rich ecosystem of Python libraries, you can effectively translate your R code into Python, ensuring a smooth transition while retaining the analytical power and flexibility you need for your projects.